 Category Commonly confused words

-Lessen vs. Lesson: Meaning, Usage, and Synonyms
+Review vs. Revue: Meaning, Usage, and Synonyms

 Jam vs. Jamb: Meaning, Usage, and Synonyms